 Logic Model.
 Applicants should include a logic model that graphically illustrates how the performance measures are related to the project's problems, goals, objectives, and design.
-Sample logic models are available at www.ojjdp.gov/grantees/pm/logic_models.
-The logic model should be submitted as a separate attachment, as stipulated in Additional Attachments, page 15.
+Sample logic models are available at www.ojidp.gov/grantees/pm/logic_models.html.
+Applicants should submit the logic model as a separate attachment, as stipulated in Additional Attachments, page 16.

 Timeline.
-Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see Sample Project Timelines at ojidp.gov/grantees/timelines.html).
+Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" at ojidp.gov/grantees/timelines.html).

-The timeline should be submitted as a separate attachment, as stipulated in Additional Attachments, page 15.
-On receipt of an award, the timeline maybe revised based on training and technical assistance provided by OJJDP.
+Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 16.
+On receipt of an award, the recipient may revise the timeline, based on training and technical assistance that OJJDP will provide.

 e.
 Capabilities and Competencies.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.
-This section should describe the experience and capability of the applicant's organization and any contractors that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
+This section should describe the expertise, experience, and capability of the applicant's organization and any contractors that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.